Neighborhoods Guide

 A Community That Cultivates and Connects

-LIC has a youthful and diverse population, with a significant number of young professionals and families.
-The community is highly engaged and active, with social life often centered around its spectacular waterfront.
-The neighborhood’s atmosphere is a mix of high-energy urban living and laid-back community gatherings.
-Residents here are proud of the neighborhood's transformation and actively participate in shaping its identity through local events and civic engagement.
+LIC has a youthful and diverse population, primarily composed of young professionals and families.
+The community is highly engaged, with social life often centered around its spectacular waterfront.

 Architectural Consistency and Urban Greenery